-Dr. David Richardson is the Medical Director and Surgeon at The San Gabriel Valley Eye Associates – a state of the art eye care facility offering the most comprehensive and advanced treatment available.
+Dr. David Richardson is the Medical Director and Surgeon at San Marino Eye – a state of the art eye care facility offering the most comprehensive and advanced treatment available.
 Exam rooms are equipped with LCD touch screens that allow for immediate viewing of test results and interactive patient education videos.
 Dr. David Richardson and his team use a wide range of cutting edge glaucoma testing equipment such as Heidelberg retinal Tomography, Frequency Doubling Perimetry, and SITA Humphrey Visual Field Testing.
 The team utilizes networked digital photography for immediate images of the retina and optic nerve; and perform in-office retinal procedures with the Argon laser.
 This modern practice and state of the art technology enhances the excellent care Dr. David Richardson provide to his patients.

 Non-Mydriatic Retinal Photography